-The following table lists the tools that you can use to set up speed ripple compensation and the applicable tool functions.
+The following table lists the tools that you can use to set up speed ripple compensation.

-Tool Function Reference Digital Operator You cannot set up speed ripple compensation from the Digital Operator.
+Tool Fn No./Function Name Reference Digital Operator You cannot set up speed ripple compensation from the Digital Operator.
 SigmaWin+ Diagnostic - Ripple Compensation © Operating Procedure on page 8-63